CircleCI-Archived/circleci-orbs/README.md

 `circleci orb publish $PATH_TO_FILE_WITH_ORB_YAML mynamespace/myorb@dev:mytag`

-For more info on use of the CLI see the help on orb publishing inside the CLI:
+For more info on the use of CLI, check the help on orb publishing inside the CLI:

 `circleci orb publish --help`

 TODO: The above will default to use the main circleci.com service.
-If you are publishing orbs to a registry on your private CircleCI server installation you can pass your root domain in as an argument or by setting it in your `.circleci/config.yml` file.
+If you are publishing orbs to a registry on your private CircleCI server installation, you can pass your root domain in as an argument or by setting it in your `.circleci/config.yml` file.

 ## Contributing
 We welcome [issues](https://github.com/CircleCI-Public/circleci-orbs/issues) (bugs or feature requests) and [pull requests](https://github.com/CircleCI-Public/circleci-orbs/pulls)!